We Are Chimney Pots, Cowls & Bird Guard Suppliers

 We can supply chimney caps to seal unused chimneys, helping keep out, rain, wind birds and squirrels whilst helping to keep some of the heat in your house which would otherwise be lost out through an open chimney flue.

 We can supply cowls which can help cure ‘down-draught’ which could otherwise prevent you from using the chimney and fireplace, by filling the room with smoke, fumes and dangerous Carbon Monoxide (Co).

-In many cases we can also fit these cowls and terminals but due to ‘Health & Safety ‘ issues, but this is not always the case.
+In many cases we can help with fitting these cowls and terminals but due to ‘Health & Safety ‘ issues, this is not always the case.

 It is always best to carry out a full chimney sweep before fitting any cowls or birdguards to the chimney outlet whether the chimney is one that is being used or not.

 There are hundreds of different designs of chimney pots.
 Round ones, square ones, rectangular ones and even octagonal ones, as well as very tall ones (called traditionally Long Toms) and short ones and in the majority of cases an open chimney pot is the best type of chimney termination available.

 However, there are occasions when people wish to keep birds, squirrels and rain out of a chimney flue, on these occasions people usually fit a chimney cowl.

 To begin with, the most common fault that I come across on a day to day basis is the wrong chimney cowl (insert) being fitted when a fireplace is in use.
 There are many inserts designed to be fitted to ‘redundant’ chimney flues (those which are no longer intended for use) these cowls are often mistaken by builders and roofers as being suitable for use with a working fireplace, they are not.
 Please see below a sample of such inserts which can be fitted to chimney pots which are not suitable for use with any working fireplace, no matter which fuel is in use.